 - Spoon the batter into the prepared ramekins.
 Fill all the way to the top.
 Use the flat edge of a knife to smooth the tops.
 Run your thumb along the rim to create a channel.
 Wipe the ramekins clean with a dish towel.

 - Carefully transfer the ramekins using a dish towel onto your serving plates.
 Using oven mitts might cause you to bang the tops, so using a dish towel is recommended.
-Dust with powdered sugar if desired.
+Dust with powdered sugar if desired and serve immediately.

 Notes